A domestic limited liability company (LLC) is an entity that is:

-- Formed under state law by filing articles of organization as an LLC.
+- formed under state law by filing articles of organization as an LLC,

-- Has two or more owners, it will automatically be treated as a partnership unless an election is made for it to be treated as a corporation.
+If a domestic LLC has two or more owners, it will automatically be treated as a partnership unless an election is made for it to be treated as a corporation.